Ruby Ridge standoff: Criminal charges

-In 1997, Boundary County prosecutor Denise Woodbury indicted FBI HRT sniper Lon Horiuchi for manslaughter on state charges, just before the statute of limitations for this crime expired.
+In 1997, Boundary County prosecutor Denise Woodbury indicted FBI HRT sniper Lon Horiuchi for manslaughter on state charges, just before the statute of limitations expired.
 She appointed a special prosecutor to conduct the case.
 However, in 1998 the trial was removed to federal court because Horiuchi had been acting in the line of duty as a federal law enforcement officer.
 Judge Lodge quickly dismissed the case on grounds of sovereign immunity.

 The decision to dismiss charges was reversed (6–5) in 2001 by an en banc panel of the Ninth Circuit, which held that enough uncertainty about the facts of the case existed for Horiuchi to stand trial on state manslaughter charges.
 Boundary County prosecutor Brett Benson, who had defeated Woodbury in the May 2000 primary and won the November election, decided to drop the case.
 He said he believed that it was unlikely the state could prove the criminal charges, and too much time had passed.
 He also believed his decision would enable the process of healing in the county.
 Attorney Stephen Yagman, who had been appointed as the special prosecutor, said that he vehemently disagreed with the decision.
 He suggested that the case could still be prosecuted if the Boundary County prosecutor later changed again.